 ARTICLE XIV.
 INSURANCE

 Section 14.1 - Health Insurance.
-All covered employees shall remain ineligible for the Village's health, prescription, and dental plans..
+All covered employees shall remain ineligible for the Village's health, prescription, and dental plans.
 Full-time bargaining unit employees will participate in the health and dental insurance plans administered by the Midwest Operating Engineers Health and Welfare Fund ("Fund") without exclusions on the basis of active working status, hospital confinement or conditions either treated or untreated prior to the effective date of coverage.
-Effective January 1, 2016, the Village will contribute towards health insurance premiums for eligible covered employees enrolled in the Fund Plan at the rate of one thousand, six hundred seventy-five dollars (\$1,675) per month for family coverage and six hundred and seventy-five dollars (\$675) per month for single coverage.
-Effective May 1, 2017, the Village will contribute towards health insurance premium contributions at the rate of one thousand, nine hundred twenty-one dollars (\$1,921) per month for family coverage; one thousand, two hundred and sixty dollars (\$1,260) per month for single plus one coverage; and six hundred thirty dollars (\$630) per month for single coverage.
-Effective May 1, 2018, the Village will continue to contribute for single coverage, single plus one coverage and family coverage; rate increases will be determined by the Fund but shall not exceed 10% of the rates in effect immediately prior to May 1, 2018.
-Effective May 1, 2019, the Village will continue to contribute for single coverage, single plus one coverage and family coverage; rate increases will be determined by the Fund but shall not exceed 10% of the rates in effect immediately prior to May 1, 2019.
+Effective May 1, 2021, the Village will continue to contribute for single coverage, single plus one coverage and family coverage; rate increases will be determined by the Fund but shall not exceed 10% of the rates in effect immediately prior to May 1, 2021.

+Effective May 1, 2025, the rates for coverage shall be as follows: